Learn to Love Yourself First

 3. You’re feeling guilty when having a good time

-There’s nothing wrong in having a good time, nay it’s desirable.
+There’s nothing wrong with having a good time, nay it’s desirable.
 Know that you’re important and worthy.
 You have to do things that energize you.
 Your life force energy needs to be recharged.

 Take care of yourself first and increase your energy because if your energy is drained, you won’t be able to help and uplift other people.